Slender Man stabbing: Response from creepypasta community

-Sloshedtrain, a former administrator of the Creepypasta Wiki, stated that the stabbing was an isolated incident that did not accurately represent the creepypasta community.
-He also argued that the Creepypasta Wiki is a literary website and that its community of creators and administrators do not condone murder or satanic rituals.
-A statement was also released on the Creepypasta website which stated the attack wasn't the fault of Slender Man or horror writing in general, as "placing blame solely on an interest in reading/writing about horror, paranormal, myths, urban legends, etc. for a tragedy would be off the mark".

-Members of the creepypasta community held a 24-hour live stream on YouTube June 13–14, 2014, to raise money for Leutner (whose name had not then been released).
-Joe Jozwowski, an administrator on a creepypasta website, said the purpose of the stream was to show that members of the community care for the victim and do not condone real-world violence.
+Sloshedtrain, a former Creepypasta Wiki administrator, said the stabbing was an isolated incident which did not represent the community.
+He also said that the Wiki is a literary website, and that its community does not condone murder or satanic rituals.
+A statement was also placed on the Wiki, saying that Slender Man and horror writing were not to blame for the attack.
+On June 13–14, 2014, community members held a 24-hour YouTube live stream to raise money for Leutner.
+Joe Jozwowski, an administrator of another website, Creepypasta Network, who also lived in Waukesha at the time of the stabbing, said the purpose of the stream was to show that members of the community cared for the victim and did not condone real-world violence.

 Other responses

-Governor Scott Walker issued a proclamation declaring Wednesday, August 13, 2014, "Purple Hearts for Healing Day", and encouraged the people of Wisconsin to wear purple to honor the victim of the stabbing.
-He also praised the "strength and determination" exhibited by the victim during her recovery.

-On August 29, 2014, the city of Madison, Wisconsin, held a one-day bratwurst festival to honor Leutner.
-Hot dogs and bratwurst were sold to raise money towards her medical costs.
+Governor Scott Walker issued a proclamation declaring August 13, 2014, "Purple Hearts for Healing Day", and encouraged the people of Wisconsin to wear purple to honor Leutner.
+He also praised the "strength and determination" she exhibited during her recovery.
+On August 29, 2014, Madison, Wisconsin, held a one-day bratwurst festival to honor Leutner, selling hot dogs and bratwurst to raise money towards her medical costs.
 The event was run by over 250 volunteers and raised over $70,000.

 Leutner's response

-On October 24, 2019, Leutner, then 17 years old, spoke publicly about her experience for the first time to ABC's 20/20.
-She discussed her scars, saying, "I don't think much of them.
-They will probably go away and fade eventually."
-She described how she met Geyser in fourth grade and became her friend because Geyser was alone a lot and Leutner wanted her to feel less alone.
-She also reported how Weier, who Geyser introduced to Leutner, had seemed jealous of the friendship between her and Geyser.
-When asked what she would say if she ever saw Geyser again, Leutner replied she would "thank" her because the attack inspired Leutner to pursue a career in medicine.
-Leutner revealed she was doing well and that her hope was to "put everything behind me and live my life normally."
+On October 24, 2019, Leutner, then 17, spoke publicly for the first time to ABC's 20/20.
+She dismissed her scars, saying, "I don't think much of them.
+They will probably go away and fade eventually".
+She described meeting and befriending Geyser in fourth grade to help her feel less alone, and that Weier, whom Geyser introduced to Leutner, had seemed jealous of their friendship.
+When asked what she would say if she ever saw Geyser again, Leutner said she would thank her, because the attack inspired her to pursue a career in medicine.
+Leutner said her hope was to "put everything behind me and live my life normally".